Analyzing Southern Missouri Bancorp (SMBC) and Its Peers

-Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its peers?
-We will compare Southern Missouri Bancorp to similar companies based on the strength of its risk, institutional ownership, valuation, analyst recommendations, dividends, profitability and earnings.
+Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it compare to its peers?
+We will compare Southern Missouri Bancorp to similar companies based on the strength of its dividends, valuation, profitability, institutional ownership, risk, analyst recommendations and earnings.

-50.1% of Southern Missouri Bancorp shares are held by institutional investors.
-Comparatively, 38.6% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
-15.1% of Southern Missouri Bancorp shares are held by insiders.
-Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+50.1% of Southern Missouri Bancorp shares are owned by institutional investors.
+Comparatively, 38.6% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
+15.1% of Southern Missouri Bancorp shares are owned by insiders.
+Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

+Southern Missouri Bancorp has a beta of 0.99, meaning that its stock price is 1% less volatile than the S&P 500.
+Comparatively, Southern Missouri Bancorp’s peers have a beta of 0.78, meaning that their average stock price is 22% less volatile than the S&P 500.

-This is a summary of recent ratings for Southern Missouri Bancorp and its peers, as provided by MarketBeat.
+This is a summary of recent recommendations for Southern Missouri Bancorp and its peers, as provided by MarketBeat.com.

 |Sell Ratings